periode/thesis/readings/notes/homem_topics_in_programming_languages.md

-# topics in programming languageS: a philosophical analysis through the case of prolog
+# topics in programming languages: a philosophical analysis through the case of prolog

 ## luís homem

 ### chartridge, 2013

 looking at the philosophy of computation through the duality of programming languages and natural languages